 influenced by her extensive studies in music and piano.

-Dorothy resides in Charlottesville, VA with her husband Donald.
-Their two daughters are married and living in San Francisco, CA.
+Dorothy resides in San Rafael, CA with her husband Donald.
+Their two daughters are married and living in the San Francisco Bay Area, CA.

 painting style »